marsiitr/Rope-Climbing-Robot/README.md

 ##### Encoder motor assembly #####
 To grip the rope , sliding roller assembly has  to ascend on a lead screw , for that a spur gear is attached to the lead screw on the rear side .
 An encoder and motor are also attached sideways such that the lead screw attached to the spur gear simultaneously runs the spur gear attached to the encoder and the motor. <br>
 For the working of the assembly , when the motor rotates , the spur gear rotates the lead screw which in turn rotates the encoder shaft through the trail of gears .
 The information of number of the rotations which the motor has to perform is already calculated and fitted to encoder .
 Thus we can grip the rope.
+##### Slider assembly #####
+To prevent the sliding roller assembly to deviate from its path in a rotatory motion it is supported with a slider assembly.
+The slider is created with a shaft and a rectangular box which can slide on it .
+It is connected to "SRE" by a L hinge. <br>
+The slider also creates a second support for the lead screw .
+Otherwise the lead screw will deviate from its position.

 ## **Electronic aspect**
 - Electronic Components used